 Typically, dance directors develop and implement dance programs.
 They often choreograph, which involves creating new dances or rewriting existing ones.
 They may also dance in a production.
 They frequently teach, hire guest artists and arrange for master, or advanced, classes.
 They may also develop and oversee budgets.
 If dance directors are working for university dance programs, they may collaborate with other department heads and work on developing community interest in their dance program.

-In 2014, there were approximately 7,000 individuals employed as choreographers, according to the BLS.
-In 2014, a total of 20,100 persons worked as choreographers and dancers, and about 1 in 7 of those individuals were self-employed.
-Between 2014 and 2024, the number of people employed as choreographers is expected to grow at about 6%, which is as fast as average when compared to all occupations.
+In 2018, there were approximately 7,200 individuals employed as choreographers, according to the BLS.
+In 2018, a total of 21,200 persons worked as choreographers and dancers, and about 1 in 7 of those individuals were self-employed.
+Between 2018 and 2028, the number of people employed as choreographers is expected to decrease by about 3%, which is as slower than average when compared to all occupations.
 Competition is expected to be severe since the number of applicants will be much higher than the number of job openings.

 Training as a dancer begins very early in life, usually between the ages of five and 15.
 Typically, training - often more important to aspiring dancers than secondary education - continues until the age of 17 or 18, when dance auditions begin.
 Training is usually done with a private teacher or in a ballet school.
 Teenagers who show the greatest potential are likely to acquire more intensive and specialized training.